 1) National Geographic Adventure Magazine’s “Best Adventure Travel Companies on Earth.”
 Included in this prestigious list in 2008 (first year of inception) and 2009.
 In the Magazine’s own words: HOW WE DID IT: The Methodology Using National Geographic ADVENTURE’s global outfitter database and with assistance from Sustainable Travel International, The Adventure Travel Trade Association, The International Ecotourism Society, and other travel and tourism organizations, we reached out to hundreds of tour companies around the world.
 The outfitters were asked to complete a comprehensive, 30-question survey.
 Each survey was scored from 1-100 in each of the following categories: Education, Sustainability, Quality of Service, and Spirit of Adventure.
 Researchers then randomly interviewed client references for every company based on the same categories and generated a fifth score, also between 1 and 100.
 Each outfitter’s overall score represents the average of these five scores.
 A team of ADVENTURE editors and travel experts then vetted those with overall scores of 85 and above.
 From this pool of candidates, we identified the best adventure travel companies, which are profiled here.

-2) National Geographic Traveler Magazine’s “Tours of a Lifetime” list, 2006, 2007 and 2008.
+2) National Geographic Traveler Magazine’s “Tours of a Lifetime” list, 2006, 2007, and 2008.
 (Likely to be on this same list in 2009.)
 From a press release: PRLog (Press Release) – May 08, 2008 – COEUR D\'ALENE, ID – Superlative Idaho, a multisport adventure vacation from ROW Adventures, has been named to National Geographic Traveler magazine\'s 2008 Tours of a Lifetime.
-The magazine\'s editorial team combed the world to find the 50 most authentic, innovative, best-guided and most sustainable trips for its third annual list.
+The magazine\'s editorial team combed the world to find the 50 most authentic, innovative, best-guided, and most sustainable trips for its third annual list.

 3) Coeur d’Alene Chamber of Commerce “Impact Award” 2008, for a business that makes a significant contribution to the local economy.
-This award is given in recognition particularly of businesses that could be located anywhere they choose, but have chosen to stay in Coeur d’Alene and have provided employment and a positive influence in the community.
+This award is given in recognition particularly of businesses that could be located anywhere they choose but have chosen to stay in Coeur d’Alene and have provided employment and a positive influence in the community.

-What has been your organizations greatest accomplishment?
+What has been your organization's greatest accomplishment?

 Staying in business for 30 years is no simple feat.
 (Staying in business and having the same two married people at the helm is also rather rare!)
-Beyond that I believe our greatest accomplishment is that we have grown from a small business guided by one person (Peter Grubb) to a much larger business that has a life of its own and has been shaped by and continues to be directed by many of the employees.
+Beyond that, I believe our greatest accomplishment is that we have grown from a small business guided by one person (Peter Grubb) to a much larger business that has a life of its own and has been shaped by and continues to be directed by many of the employees.
 It has taken a team effort to become the Spokane Area's (and Idaho's) largest adventure travel company.
-When one looks at ROW Adventures today, you can see the influence and great ideas of many minds.
+When one looks at ROW Adventures today, one can see the influence and great ideas of many minds.
 We have a rock-solid management and office team with several key players who have been with us for over a decade.
 We have always tried to be a socially responsible employer, providing benefits (such as health insurance, a 401K, FSA, and generous vacation time) that are rare in our industry.
 We have also embraced the concepts of responsible and sustainable travel and operated in an environmentally responsible manner.
 We have a team of guides who believe in our mission and work hard to achieve it every day they are in the field.
 As a company we have always made the fulfillment of our employees a high priority and, I believe, we have contributed to the growth and well-being of many of them over the years.
-Finally, there is a strong sense of family and belonging at ROW Adventures and a pride in what we do, knowing that our mission of "Sharing Nature- Enriching Lives" is something that has a positive impact in the lives of our guests and the world at large.
+Finally, there is a strong sense of family and belonging at ROW Adventures and pride in what we do, knowing that our mission of "Sharing Nature- Enriching Lives" is something that has a positive impact on the lives of our guests and the world at large.
 Thank you for this opportunity.
 We are honored that we are being considered.